EOP-OMB/payment-accuracy/website/pages/programs/hhs-health-resources-and-services-administration-hrsa-provid-5122b669.md

     Value: '22.310000'
 - Actions_Taken:
   - Action_Taken: Completed
-    Action_Type: Audit
-    Completion_Date: FY2024 Q4
-    Description_Action_Taken: 'Recipients, in line with their fund receipt agreement, commit to cooperating in audits by HHS, HHS OIG, or the Pandemic Response Accountability Committee.
-They must also comply with audit requirements in 45 CFR 75 Subpart F.

-      HHS has post-payment reviews, audit strategies, reporting, and system implementation and enhancements to support detective measures and payment integrity through repayment of inaccurate and improper payments.
-HHS is currently conducting audits of PRF payments using a risk-based approach and expects to complete the 35 pilot audits by January 2024.
-HHS continues to resolve single and commercial audit findings associated with PRF and recover disallowed costs.

-      HHS plans to undergo reviews as part of the OMB Circular A–123 requirement in an effort to continue to establish and maintain proper internal controls and that requirements are met.
-External audits by the GAO and OIG are other ways risks and issues are identified and resolved.'
-    Mitigation_Strategy: atp6_1
-  - Action_Taken: Completed
     Action_Type: Automation
     Completion_Date: FY2024 Q4
     Description_Action_Taken: 'HRSA updated its manual validation to ensure consistency